The Forefront Journal publishes essays from the frontier of consumer and social crypto. This is a guest essay from Aleksija Vujicic.

 Forthcoming EU regulation and consumer demand for supply-chain transparency are making proof of provenance and ownership that much more important — something that phygital goods uniquely enable.
 The European Union recently introduced the Digital Product Passport (DPP) as part of new sustainability initiatives.
 This mandates the tracing of the origins of consumer goods, ensuring adherence to environmental and circularity standards.
 Set to take effect in 2026, it highlights the growing significance of product provenance.

 Subsequently, in a report outlining potential implications of the DPP, the Boston Consulting Group and Web3 platform Arianee suggest that this regulation will “accelerate adoption of utilities including product information access, certificates of authenticity and ownership and… [ultimately], virtual product replicas.”
+An on-chain digital twin offers the ideal repository for metadata regarding proof of provenance, authenticity, and ownership.

 In a post-DPP world, phygital goods with digital IDs that carry information regarding materials, supply chain, manufacturing and general provenance will be a must, not a maybe.
 Startups like Eon, Evrythng and Arianee, as well as LVMH’s own Aura Blockchain Consortium are leading the way, partnering with brands like Prada, Levi Strauss Co. and conglomerates LVMH and Kering to bring the phygital technology to the luxury sector.
 The idea is that, with a simple tap of one’s phone, consumers can gain access to detailed ‘eco-credentials’ of their items.